SaInekK/weather-social/README.md

 # Weather-social
-# Simple Flask app with weather parser
+# Simple Flask app with the weather parser
 ![](weather.gif)